JAMS ADR Insights

-ADR and the Rising Tide of Copyright Litigation
+ADR and the Rising Tide of Copyright Litigation: Navigating IP Disputes with Mediation and Arbitration

 Copyright disputes could soon outnumber patent infringement matters in the United States.
-This marks a significant shift, and stands poised to re-shape the IP litigation landscape.
+This marks a significant shift, and stands poised to re-shape the intellectual property (IP) litigation landscape.

 There are many factors pushing the increase in copyright litigation.
 It is generally easier and less expensive to register a copyright than a patent or trademark.
 In addition, government and industry preoccupation with patent trolls has allowed copyright trolls to emerge somewhat unobserved.
 Their tactics are the same; they sue for infringement of copyrighted material and press for settlements from defendants unwilling or unable to endure a protracted court battle.